LucianoDeben/1BM120/Assignment_2/README.md

 ## Instructions

-1. Run the `cnn.py` script to train and evaluate the CNN on the image dataset.
-This script will output the model's performance metrics.
+The `train_and_test.py` script is used to train the Convolutional Neural Network (CNN) on the provided image dataset and evaluate its performance.
+The script will output the model's performance metrics.

+To execute the `train_and_test.py` script, follow these steps:

+1. Open a terminal window.
+2. Navigate to the directory containing the `train_and_test.py` script.
+You can use the `cd` command to change directories.
+3. Once you're in the correct directory, run the script using the Python command followed by the script name: `python train_and_test.py`.

+The script will start executing, and you should see the output.

 ## Results